gaginton/guidance/README.md

 In the project directory, you can run these common npm commands:
 * npm i -- you know what it does!
 * npm start -- runs app in dev mode on http://localhost:3000
+* npm run build -- makes a build of the app for deployment
 * firebase deploy -- deploys the latest build

 Bit commands include: